CryptoPascal31/pact-util-lib/docs/source/util-math.rst

 ~~~~
 *x* ``[decimal]`` *→* ``decimal``

-Return the product of a list
+Return the product of a list.

 .. code:: lisp